xkeshav/dotfiles/angular4/style-guide.md

 # Component

-Component Directive

-must have ngOninit() and constructor()
+*   must have `ngOninit()` and `constructor()`

-constructor() have all attribute initialization place mostly Boolean
+*   `constructor()` have all attribute initialization place mostly Boolean

-all services initialization with `private` keyword
+*   all services initialization with `private` keyword

-we do not use this inside `constructor()` for the services which is parameter of this function but in `ngOninit` we call with this.authService
+*   Do not use _this_ keyword inside `constructor()` for the services but in `ngOninit` we need to call with _this_ .

+for eg. `this.authService.methodCall()`
-ngOnInit() have the method which need to call as soon as we arrive on this page

-or call this component
+*   `ngOnInit()` have the methods which need to call as soon as we arrive on this page or call this component.

 # Directive

-must start with some napspace
+must start with some namespace

 *   extends lifecycle interfaces such as `OnDestroy` if using lifecycle methods `ngOnDestroy()` within the component,

-*   note that it does not throw any error if you use the method but did not extend the interface.
+Note: Although it does not throw any error if you use the lifecycle methods but did not extend the respective interface.
+And if you implements these interface than must call their method with empty body.

 for eg.

-    class India {
+    class Shape {
             ngOnInit() {
                 //this will work
             }